-Include baking supplies in the list of what to buy before hyperinflation hits.
-Purchase baking soda, flour, yeast, and salt.
-These items can last a few months before going bad if you store them in a cold, dry place.
+Include baking supplies in the list of what to buy before hyperinflation hits, such as baking soda, flour, yeast, and salt.
+These items can last months before going bad if you store them in a cool, dry place.

-Craved/daily items are not food but commodities people can’t live without and use daily.
-Examples are toothbrushes, detergents, toothpaste, alcohol, cigarettes, etc. Even if you don’t smoke, you can buy and sell cigarettes to those who do when scarcity peaks.
+Daily items are not food, but commodities people can’t live without and use daily.
+Examples are toothbrushes, detergents, toothpaste, etc.

-Don’t forget to stock up on coffee if you are a drinker.
+Don’t forget to stock up on coffee if you are a caffeine lover.
 If you have children, buy snacks, diapers, and a first aid kit.
-The latter is important because you must look after your health even in times of inflated prices and scarcity.
-So, purchase over-the-counter medications, vitamin supplements, and immune boosters.
+The latter is particularly important, because you must look after your health even in times of inflated prices and scarcity.
+Finally, purchase over-the-counter medications, vitamin supplements, and immune boosters.

 Aside from all we’ve discussed, you can purchase certain assets that resist inflation and keep you financially buoyant.
 So, consider investing in:

 Finally, don’t go into debt in trying to prepare for hyperinflation.
-It won’t help to sink into a financial hole while trying to avoid one in the first place.
+It defeats the whole purpose of what you’re doing to sink into a financial hole while trying to avoid one in the first place.
 Instead, create a list using the economic principle of the scale of preference, and work from the most important to the least.